-1. What’s Vector?
+1. Who is Vector?

 2. How does Vector find his way?
 Does this data go to the cloud?

 Vector navigates the world using his internal camera, accelerometer, gyroscope, and downward-facing cliff detectors, and a process called SLAM (simultaneous localization and mapping).
 This processing happens on the robot.
 Vector does not take or store pictures unless you ask him to do so.

-3. How do Vector’s voice features work?
+4. How do Vector’s voice features work?

-No. Voice command audio is deleted after processing.
+Voice command audio is deleted after processing.
 Text translations of commands are saved for product improvement, not associated with a user.

-5. Can I turn Vector off?
+6. Can I turn Vector off?

 Yes, you can turn Vector off anytime from a button on Vector’s back.
 When you turn Vector off, he is powered off.
 Vector will not detect or react to voice commands, the light on his back is off, and his sensors and camera are off.

-8. How do I teach Vector my name?
+7. How do I teach Vector my name?

-9. Can I make Vector unlearn my name?
+8. Can I make Vector unlearn my name?

-10. Can I delete information stored on Vector?
+9. Can I delete information stored on Vector?

-11. How does Vector handle Security and Privacy?
+10. How does Vector handle Security?

 Vector includes a number of security best practices, including security and privacy features like visual cues (light on his back) when the robot is streaming data to the cloud.
 Customer data is encrypted between the robot and cloud, and code running on Vector is signed and authorized by Anki.
 Our security team extensively tests for and has systems to detect threats and vulnerabilities on our products.